PhilBoileau/cvCovEst/paper/paper.md

 from among a collection of candidates can prove a daunting task, one whose objectivity is often compromised by the analyst's decisions.
-Though data-driven approaches for selecting an optimal estimator from among estimators belonging to certain (limited) classes have been derived, the question of selecting an estimator from among a diverse collection of candidates remains unaddressed.
+Though data-driven approaches for selecting an optimal estimator from among estimators belonging to certain (limited) classes have been derived, the question of selecting from a diverse collection of candidates remains unaddressed.

 # `cvCovEst` Framework